William Schaw of Schawpark

 (8) Item, that na maister sall tak ony ma prenteissis nor thre during his lyfetyme w’out ane speciall consent of the haill wardeneis, dekynis, and maisteris of the schirefdome quhair the said prenteiss that is to be ressauit dwellis and remanis.

-(8) No master shall take more than three ‘prentices in his lifetime, without the special consent of all the wardens, deacons, and masters of the sheriffdom in which the to-be-received ‘prentice resides.
+(8) Item, that no master shall take any more apprentices than three during his lifetime without the special consent of all the Wardens, Deacons and Masters of the Sheriffdom where the said apprentice that is to be received dwells and resides.

 (9) Item, that na maister ressaue ony prenteiss bund for fewar zeiris nor sevin at the leist, and siclyke it sall no’be lesum to mak the said prenteiss brother and fallow in craft vnto the tyme thathe haif seruit the space of vther sevin zeiris efter the ische of his said prenteischip w’out ane speciall licenc granttit be the wardeneis, dekynis, and maisteris assemblit for the caus, and that sufficient tryall be tane of thair worthynes, qualificatioun, and skill of the persone that desyirs to be maid fallow in craft, and that vnder the pane of fourtie punds to be upliftit as ane pecuniall penaltie fra the persone that is maid fallow in craft aganis this ord’, besyde the penalteis to be set doun aganis his persone, accordyng to the ord’of the ludge quhair he remanis.

-(9) No master shall take on any ‘prentice except by binding him to serve him as such for at least seven years, and it shall not be lawful to make such ‘prentice a brother or fellow of the craft until he shall have served other seven years after the completion of his ‘prenticeship, without a special license granted by the wardens, deacons, and masters, assembled for that purpose, after sufficient trial shall have been made by them of the worthiness, qualifications and skill of the person desiring to be made a fellowcraft.
-A fine of forty pounds shall be collected as a pecuniary penalty from the person who is made a fellow of the craft in violation of this order, besides the penalties to be levied against his person by order of the lodge of the place where he resides.
+(9) Item, that no Master receive any apprentice bound (contracted) for fewer than seven years at least, and likewise it shall not be legal to make the said apprentice Brother and Fellow in Craft until the time that he shall have another seven years after the end of his apprenticeship without a special licence granted by the Wardens, Deacons and Masters assembled for that purpose, and that sufficient trial be made of the worthiness, qualification and skill of the person that desires to be made Fellow in Craft, and that under the penalty of forty pounds to be regarded as a pecuniary penalty from the person that is made Fellow in Craft against this ordinance, besides the penalties to be levied against his person by order of the lodge of the place where he resides.

 (10) Item, it sall no’ be lesum to na maister to sell his prenteiss to ony vther maister nor zit to dispens w’the zeiris of his prenteischip be selling y’of to the prenteisses self, vnder the pane of fourtie punds.

-(10) It shall not be lawful for any master to sell his ‘prentice to another master, nor to curtail the years of his ‘prenticeship by selling these off to the ‘prentice himself, under the penalty of forty pounds.
+(10) Item, that it shall not be lawful for any Master to sell his apprentice to any other Master, nor to dispense with the years of his apprenticeship by selling these of to the apprentice himself, under the penalty of forty pounds.

 (11) Item, that na maister ressaue ony prenteiss w’out he signifie the samyn to the wardene of the ludge quhair he dwellis, to the effect that the said prenteissis name and the day of his ressauyng may be ord’lie buikit.

-(11) No master shall take on a ‘Prentice without notice to the warden of the lodge where he resides, so that the ‘Prentice and the day of his reception may be duly booked.
+(11) Item, that no Master shall receive any apprentice without signifying the same to the Wardens of the lodge where he dwells, to the effect that the said apprentice’s name and the day of his reception may be orderly entered in the books.

 (12) Item, that na prenteiss be enterit bot be the samyn ord’, that the day of thair enteres may be buikit.